OpenRC/openrc/README.md

 ## IRC Channel

-We have an official irc channel, #openrc on freenode, feel free to join us there.
+We have an official irc channel, #openrc on the libera network.
+Please connect your irc client to irc.libera.chat and join #openrc on that network.